syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/DataValidation.md

 {% endtabs %}

 ### Validation for GridCheckboxColumn
-[SfDataGrid](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html) provides validation support for the [GridCheckBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridCheckBoxColumn.html).
-Since the [GridCheckBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridCheckBoxColumn.html) is a non-editable column, the validation can be achieved through [SfDataGrid.CellCheckBoxClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CellCheckBoxClick) event.
+Since the [GridCheckBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridCheckBoxColumn.html) is a non-editable column, the validation can be achieved by using `SetCurrentCellValidated` and `SetCurrentRowValidated` methods.

-#### Cell Validation
-Cell validation can be achieved by invoking the SetCurrentCellValidated method with "false" as a parameter inside the corresponding [SfDataGrid.CellCheckBoxClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CellCheckBoxClick) event and validated inside the [CurrentCellValidating](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CurrentCellValidating) event.
+Cell validation can be achieved by calling the `SetCurrentCellValidated` method with "false" as a parameter inside the corresponding [SfDataGrid.CellCheckBoxClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CellCheckBoxClick) event.
+The validation will be triggered when navigating the current cell.

 {% tabs %}
 {% highlight c# %}